CBLA-FM: CKGW and CBL

 CBLA's origins date back to March 5, 1928.
 That was the official sign on of CKGW at 910 AM, a commercial station owned by Gooderham and Worts, with studios at the King Edward Hotel.
 However, Gooderham & Worts had been operating the station on an experimental basis from as early as 1925.

 Due to the instability of frequency allocations in North America at the time, the station's frequency changed several times over the next number of years, to 960, 690 and finally clear channel 840.

+CKGW was one of several privately owned Toronto stations whose facilities were used by railway broadcasting networks.
+By the end of 1924, CNR Radio linked Toronto stations CFCA and CKGW by telegraph line during "CNR-paid time" under the CNRX phantom call sign; in 1931, CKGW shared time on 840 kHz with CNRT.
+Canadian Pacific Radio's Toronto phantom station CPRY also used CKGW's facilities in the early 1930s.

 In 1932, the station was leased by the CBC's predecessor, the Canadian Radio Broadcasting Commission.
 It used the call sign CRCT until 1937, when the station was purchased outright by the CBC and adopted the call letters CBL.
 It moved to a new transmitter facility in rural Hornby.
 The 650 ft guyed mast that the station transmitted from was for many years the tallest structure in all of Canada.